Stephen Lorenzo Varney, born on May 16, 2001, is a professional rugby union player who represents Italy at international level.

-His form did not go unnoticed by the national selectors as he was called into the Italy squad for the resumption of the 2020 Six Nations season.
+Varney's impressive performances caught the attention of the national selectors, and he was called up to the Italy senior squad for the resumption of the 2020 Six Nations season.

 He made his international debut for Italy as a substitute during the Autumn Nations Cup match against Scotland in 2020.
 Despite his young age, Varney quickly rose through the ranks at Gloucester and became a key member of the team.
 He made notable contributions, including scoring tries off the bench and earning a starting spot in matches.

 Stephen Lorenzo Varney's dynamic playing style and impressive performances have established him as a promising talent in Italian rugby.

 With his dual heritage and skills on the field, he has the potential to make a significant impact in the sport at both club and international levels.

 Ahead of the Rugby World Cup 2023, Varney has been named in the squad for Italy.